PennyLaneAI/pennylane/README.rst

 - **Issue Tracker:** https://github.com/XanaduAI/pennylane/issues

 If you are having issues, please let us know by posting the issue on our Github issue tracker.

+We also have a `PennyLane discussion forum <https://discuss.pennylane.ai>`_ - come join the discussion and chat with our PennyLane team.

 License